 Department of Chemistry, University of Wisconsin-Madison, Madison, WI, USA

 Abstract.
 Synthetic access to drugs and other complex molecules relies on the existence of diverse retrosynthetic disconnections, made possible through the availability of a modern toolbox of chemical reaction methods.
-As new reaction methods are developed, multistep synthesis routes can be increasingly streamlined since novel bond disconnections become available through the availability of novel reactivities.
+As new reaction methods are developed, multistep synthesis routes can be increasingly streamlined since novel bond disconnections become available through the development of novel reactivities.
 Here, we map all possible one-step retrosyntheses of drugs from the DrugBank database to commercially available building blocks from a vendor catalog, considering all routes whether the proposed disconnection invokes a reaction method that is already known or has not yet been reported.
 The popularity of C–H bonds in commercially available building blocks highlights that developing new site selective C–H bond functionalization reactions could provide access to many drugs in a single step from commercial materials.
 These one-step retrosyntheses could impact both the process scale-up of single drug targets, and the discovery exploration of diverse chemical space around medicinal chemistry lead compounds.

 Introduction

 Modern computer-aided synthesis enables efficient identification of retrosynthetic routes to small molecule targets.1 While this approach can facilitate the design of complex molecule synthesis, algorithms generally rely on established reaction methods.2 Enumerative combinatorics is a technique that can explore all possible bond formations for a given pair of building blocks (Figure 1A).
-For example, this approach has been used to demonstrate the array of coupling products accessible from amines and carboxylic acids beyond amides.3 This enumerative strategy does not require that each coupling reaction to map onto a known synthetic method, but also includes underdeveloped or unknown transformations that could be envision from the pair of building blocks.
+For example, this approach has been used to demonstrate the array of coupling products accessible from amines and carboxylic acids beyond amides.3 This enumerative strategy does not require that each coupling reaction to map onto a known synthetic method, and also includes underdeveloped or unknown transformations that could be envision from the pair of building blocks.
 As this approach is unbiased by existing reaction methods, it can point to opportunities for method development.
-Here, we show how this approach may be adapted to retrosynthesis of drug molecules, with the goal of identifying opportunity for reaction development that could provide efficient access to drug molecules and analogs thereof.
+Here, we show how this approach may be adapted to retrosynthesis of drug molecules, with the goal of identifying opportunities for reaction development that could provide efficient access to drug molecules and analogs thereof.
 The retrosynthetic method outlined herein is constrained to one-step disconnection of targets from DrugBank compounds into commercially available building block synthons.
 The results highlight the abundance of activated C(sp3)–H building blocks and illustrates how new reaction methods could provide efficient direct access to existing drug molecules and their analogs.